Discover Unlimited Beauty

 The 3 R’s-Recycle, Reduce and Reuse

-Recycling, reducing and reusing are in the fore front of our thoughts during construction, design and operation of Waters Edge Eco Lodge.
-Many recycle bins will be located around the lodge available to store recycled materials before they are hauled to recycling depots.
-Waters Edge Eco Lodge will be taking measures to reduce wherever we can.
+Recycling, reducing and reusing were at the forefront of our thoughts during the construction, design, and operation of Waters Edge Eco Lodge.
+Many recycle bins are located around the lodge, available to store recycled materials before they are hauled to recycling depots.
+Waters Edge Eco Lodge takes measures to reduce wherever we can.
 This may come in the form of using cloth napkins to turning off lights to conserving water.